decibledata/MakeChangeProject/README.md

 ## CONCEPTS
 While exploring many options, I find myself refering back to prework, as well as previous labs.
 Many of these concepts I've decided to use so far involve: while loops, if/else if statements, as well as method calling to give the user a menu of items to interact with other than just new lines of code.
-Upon my testing, Ive noticed i can get close to/similar results with different approaches.
+Upon my testing, I've noticed i can get close to/similar results with different approaches.
 Butsome are better suited for a well devised attack.

 Many variables are in use, including primarily the double data type.
 ## LESSONS
 	* COMMIT COMMIT COMMIT
+	* Test your code, even if it seems incorrect.
+I've surprised myself off guard with a solution I wasn't actively looking for many times.